yelicoder/ps-spring-data-jpa/README.md

     * List: when multiple instances
     * Entity: when only one instance
     * Long: count value
+  * When running Query DSL test, the generated SQL Query started with "Hibernate: "
 * Query DSL keywords
   * AND - OR: combines multiple criteria query filters together using a conditional And or Or
   * EQUALS - IS - NOT: The default '=' when comparing the criteria with the filter value.
 Use Not when wanting to compare not equals